 Ahead for Michelle Obama?
 Figuring out what comes next

-In this photo taken Oct.
-18, 2016, President Barack Obama and first lady Michelle Obama waits to greet Italian Prime Minister Matteo Renzi and his wife Agnese Landini on the North Portico for a State Dinner at the White House in Washington.
+In this June June 6, 2016 file photo, first lady Michelle Obama, joined by school children from across the country, harvest the White House Kitchen Garden at the White House in Washington.
 What does Michelle Obama do next?
 After eight years as a high-profile advocate against childhood obesity, a sought-after talk show guest, a Democratic power player and a style maven, the first lady will have her pick of options when she leaves the White House next month.

 Add your comments below